 Preparing The Surface For A Nap

 Another reason cats knead is similar to your own.
 Think about how you adjust your blankets before you go to sleep.
-Some people smack their pillows to fluff them up.
 Your fluffy pal’s kneading on a soft fabric may have the same purpose.

 Why Do Cats Knead Or “Massage” Their Owners?

 As much as we love our cats, the experience of having them knead on our bare skin is less than pleasant, especially if their claws are extended.
 As if dealing with cat hair isn’t difficult enough, having our pets use us as a scratching post is an absolute nightmare!

 Nevertheless, when a kitty kneads on its pet parent, it’s actually flattering.

 It means that your pet trusts you, loves you, and is feeling safe in your presence.
 Here are the basic factors that make cats knead on their owners.

 Some feline breeds, like the Oriental Shorthair, love being the center of attention.
 Others are quite shy and don’t express their need for social interaction often.